 The purpose of a trust is to divest the settlor of ownership of the settled assets.
 Accordingly, upon the death of a settlor there will be no need to obtain a grant of probate or similar formalities in order to deal with the Trust fund.
 A Trust, therefore, provides an efficient vehicle for the transfer of beneficial ownership interests on the death of a settlor.
 Furthermore, because the interests of a beneficiary under a discretionary Trust will not constitute a separate asset under Jersey law, a Trust structure may assist in the avoidance of stamp duty or inheritance taxes which might otherwise be payable on the death of a beneficiary.

-This information is intended as a general introduction to the different types of trusts and their uses and gives a broad indication of potential planning opportunities.
+This information is intended to provide a general guide on the use of trusts and give a broad indication of potential planning opportunities.
 It should not be taken as detailed advice.
 You should not act or refrain from acting on the basis of this general outline without taking professional advice on the specific facts of your case.

 Back to top